eligundry/eligundry.com/gatsby/content/hosting-gatsby-on-digitalocean-spaces.md

 }
 ```

+Because I built the site with `--prefix-paths https://cdn.eligundry.com/site/`, all the HTML files being served point
+straight to the CDN making it unnecessary to reverse proxy those resources.
+In practice, the only requests hitting the
+reverse proxy would the requests for HTML pages.
+This is slightly slower and doesn't provide the benefits to the end
+user a normal CDN would provide, but at least it's working, so onward to the next issue!

 ## No Automatic GZIP

 If you want to get that sweet sweet 💯 from [Lighthouse][lighthouse], you need your content gzip'd.
 Unfortunately,